 Alpaca Kerosene Cook Stove

-Related: Kerosene stoves are not suitable for providing heat indoors, but the Alpaca TS-77 Oil Heater can heat up nearly 200 square feet.
+Related: The Alpaca Kerosene stove is great for outdoor excursions, but kerosene stoves are not suitable for providing heat indoors.
+For that particular purpose, you should use the Alpaca TS-77 Oil Heater instead.
+It can heat up nearly 200 square feet.

 Coleman Exponent Multi-Fuel Stove